South Africa

 Information

-Studying an English course in South Africa gives you the unique opportunity to know the South African country's culture and traditions, live with a native South African family, have a total immersion in the language, and learn English better and faster.
+Studying an English course in South Africa gives you the unique opportunity to learn about the country's culture and traditions, live with a native South African family, be immersed in the language, and learn English better and faster.

-Learning English in South Africa is the best way to have a total immersion in the language, culture and history of South Africa, where you will be fascinated by the nature and hospitality of its people.
+Learning English in South Africa is the best way to have a total immersion in the language, culture, and history of South Africa, where you will be fascinated by the nature and hospitality of its people.

 Tourism in South Africa has risen every year since the disappearance of Apartheid, becoming one of the country's most important sources of income.
 South Africa is a world leader in responsible tourism.